Carlsbad Poinsettia station: History

+Prior to the introduction of NCTD commuter rail service, the Atchison, Topeka and Santa Fe Railway operated the San Diegan along the Los Angeles–San Diego coastal rail corridor, with a former flag stop in southern Carlsbad, then known as Ponto station, within the current site of the Carlsbad Poinsettia station.

 The station opened along with the other COASTER stations when rail service began on February 27, 1995, servicing the southern communities of Carlsbad in contrast with Carlsbad Village station.

 On October 7, 2013, the Amtrak Pacific Surfliner began stopping at four COASTER stations: Carlsbad Village, Carlsbad Poinsettia, Encinitas, and Sorrento Valley.
-Amtrak dropped service to Carlsbad Poinsettia and Encinitas on October 9, 2017, due to low ridership.
+Amtrak dropped service to Carlsbad Poinsettia and Encinitas on October 9, 2017, due to low ridership.Amtrak dropped service at Carlsbad Village and Sorrento Valley on October 8, 2018, due to changes with the cross-ticketing arrangement with COASTER and NCTD.

 With increasing ridership and a demand for expansion, the station underwent a thirty-four million dollar renovation beginning in May 2018.
 The platforms were lengthened to 1000 feet to accommodate longer trains, and were also raised for accessibility and easier boarding.
 A pedestrian underpass was constructed (replacing the two at-grade pedestrian crossings at either end of the platforms) and fencing was placed between the tracks, allowing two trains to pass through the station at one time.
 In addition, the tracks and platforms were realigned slightly west of their old locations, and new signage and canopies were installed.
 The project was completed in February 2020.